Immunization Frequently Asked Questions

 • MMR: (Measles/Mumps/Rubella) ALL STUDENTS born after 1956 (without lab-test evidence of disease) MUST provide immunization dates of TWO MMR doses.

-• MENINGITIS QUADRIVALENT VACCINE (CONJUGATE or POLYSACCHARIDE) is required for entering freshmen students at Duquesne University.
+• MENINGITIS QUADRIVALENT VACCINE (CONJUGATE or POLYSACCHARIDE) is required for all entering new students as well as students residing in campus residences at Duquesne University.

 Some common names of this vaccine are: